Final report for ONC23-119

 SARE - Year 1 Johnson-Su Bioreactor in Wheat, Soybeans, and Sunflower Preliminary Results2023 OFR Report

-There was a small but significant yield increase with the in-furrow application in sunflowers, which aligns with anecdotal evidence that extract efficacy increases in the order of foliar application < seed treatment < in-furrow application.
+There was a small but significant yield increase with the in-furrow application in sunflowers in both years, but not in the treated wheat seed or with the in-furrow corn and pea applications.

 SARE - Year 1 Johnson-Su Bioreactor in Wheat, Soybeans, and Sunflower Preliminary Results